 When tweeting a job post, always make sure to include the link directly to the job spec where the candidate can apply.
 You see a lot of tweets where users have pasted in the link to the job, but have forgotten about the 140 character limit, so the end of the link is cut off, rendering the tweet useless.
 We recommend to use a link shortener such as Bitly so you can save those precious characters to promote your employer brand!

 As they say, timing is everything!
 What time you tweet at can have a huge bearing on user engagement.
 Again, knowing your audience is key.
-Twitter statistics show that its users are 181% more likely to be on Twitter at morning and evening commuting times, and that interaction rates are 30% higher between 8am and 7pm.
-For job related tweets it appears that morning to early afternoon are key times high CTR (Click Through Rate), as well as in the early evening, so posting at these times is essential to boost candidate engagement.
+Twitter statistics show that its users are 181% more likely to be on Twitter at morning and evening commuting times.
+Interaction rates are 30% higher between 8am and 7pm.
+For job related tweets it appears that morning to early afternoon are key times high CTR (Click Through Rate), as well as in the early evening.
+So posting at these times is essential to boost candidate engagement.